solita/azure-functions-blob-backup/readme.md

 ## How it works

-Using the `@azure/storage-blob` npm package, the script contacts the given Storage Account and iterates through all files in containers configured in `Application Settings`.
+Using the `@azure/storage-blob` npm package, the script contacts the given Storage Account and iterates through all files in containers configured in Azure Function's `Application Settings`.
 This is a crontab style timed process (see `function.json`).

 This function does not delete old snapshots, that needs to be configured in the Storage Account's `Lifecycle Management`.